ethanphunter/kingfisher-theme/README.md

 ## Contributing

-If you find what you would consider a bug:
+If you find a bug:

 - Check out the issues on GitHub to see if anyone else has reported the same issue.
 - If you don't see anything, create an issue with information on how to reproduce it.